rakuNya/Yolov7-dfc/README.md

 # YOLOv7-dfc

-This improved method for vehicle detection is based on the YOLOv7-tiny, It can be used in the same way as YOLOv7.
+This improved method for vehicle detection is based on the YOLOv7-tiny, it can be used in the same way as YOLOv7.

 Implementation of paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696)